This guide can give you a place to start your research when you have won a monetary judgment against another party in Superior or Justice court.

 You may use the Civil Dept. pleading/motion to draft your own form: https://superiorcourt.maricopa.gov/media/n30m54ah/gn10fz.pdf En Español aquí

-Justice Court Affidavit of Renewal of Judgment form: Click on the “Civil Suit” menu to find the form titled "Affidavit to Renew a Judgement."
+Justice Court Affidavit of Renewal of Judgment form: Click on the “Civil Suit” menu to find the form titled "Affidavit to Renew a Judgment."
 It is only usable for Justice Court cases.

 Judgment Debtor Exam: This Supplemental Proceeding is held to obtain information about the assets and relevant information you need to help you in collecting.
 You may have the Debtor appear or a person (party) who has knowledge of the Debtors assets.
 IF the party is personally served and a description and DOB is provided by you, the court may issue a Civil Arrest Warrant in the event of a failure to appear.